• Gluten-Free Recipes

 Tips & Substitution Suggestions

-This is a wonderfully reliable recipe, and once you've mastered it you can start experimenting with other flavors and additions!
-Below, find a few tips, substitution, and variation ideas to get you started:
+This is a wonderfully reliable recipe, and once you've mastered it, you can start experimenting with other flavors and additions!
+Below, find a few tips, substitutions, and variation ideas to get you started:

 • Rest the batter - Don't skip the step of resting the batter for 10 minutes!
 This is what helps the cake have such a plushy, fluffy crumb because the liquid helps to hydrate the oat flour, which then results in a better structure after it's baked.